Try Transformer for Snowflake

 The Create Job Instances wizard appears.

-- In the Select Pipeline step, click Next.
+In the Select Pipeline step, notice the job is for your

 -